 Jim provides coverage opinions and litigates declaratory judgment actions on complex issues of policy interpretation.
 This includes the coverage areas of environmental, construction defect, general liability, professional liability, personal/advertising injury and bad faith, as well as excess and umbrella, additional insured, first-party property, business risk and cargo liability.
 In fact, he has been advising an international restaurant corporation regarding contract and insurance matters for more than 15 years.

 For substantial cases with likely appeals, Jim’s considerable appellate experience provides a significant advantage in trial preparation and trial to make sure all issues and objections are preserved for appeal.
-He has prepared numerous post-judgment motions and appellate briefs in high-risk cases, winning the vast majority of such motions and appeals.
+Accordingly, he has prepared numerous post-judgment motions and appellate briefs in high-risk cases, winning the vast majority of such motions and appeals.

 - H. v.
 Pla-Fit Franchise, LLC, 2017 IL App (3d) 160378